 Then we follow the telegram wires which are carrying the information that the heir to Downton Abbey has been drowned on the Titanic, a more rising and emotional string theme enters and finally we arrive at magnificent shot of Downton Abbey itself and the harmony broadens out in magnificent splendour.

 In the following scene we see the Maids and Valets preparing the house early in the morning and the same music also seemed to work, i.e., the house was like the train, a well-oiled machine.

 We knew then that this music would be pivotal to the show and I was asked to write a 30 second version of it to use as a title sequence.

-What do you hope people feel when they listen to your Downton Abbey theme?
+What does composer John Lunn hope that people feel when they listen to your Downton Abbey theme song?

 Well I always compose to the picture and always listen to the dialogue so I’m just trying to give people an honest representation of the range of emotions that they are about to witness and I think that theme tune does it pretty well.

 When did John Lunn realize that his Downton Abbey theme song was a hit?

 I think it was during the first Golden Globes or Emmy’s.